-Our itinerary for Krakow covered four days, including a weekend.
-It was our first time to visit this country, we were curious about everything and would like to see several places.
-However, we realized that the weekend wasn’t long enough to see all.
 Being an old capital of Poland and the first UNESCO site, Krakow has many attractive aspects.
-Not far from Krakow is the famous Tatra Mountains, which provides many holiday destinations as well.
-We tried to cover both culture sites and landscape sites when we created an itinerary for Krakow.
+Apart from that, not far from Krakow is the famous Tatra Mountains, which has many holiday destinations.
 Though we only had a long weekend for the trip, we were determined to see as much as possible.

-We arrived at Krakow by plane on Thursday and departure on Sunday.
-Here is our weekend itinerary for Krakow:
+We arrived at Krakow by plane on Thursday and left on Sunday.
+Here was our weekend itinerary for Krakow:

 - Thursday: walking around Zakopane and Poronin

-- Friday: made a Krakow day trip and joined Wieliczka Salt Mine tour
+- Friday: Krakow day trip and Wieliczka Salt Mine tour

 - Saturday: hiking around the lake Morskie Oko